Expensify/App/docs/articles/expensify-classic/expensify-partner-program/Partner-Billing-Guide.md

 - **Bundled pricing:** US Clients using the Expensify Card get up to a 50% discount, bringing their monthly bill to $9/seat.
 Reach out to your Partner Manager to discuss exclusive international pricing discount.
 - **Unbundled pricing (or pay-per-use pricing):** Clients not using the Expensify Card are billed at $18/seat monthly.
 - **No annual commitment:** Partners pay only for what they use, with no annual subscriptions required.
 - **Expensify Card revenue share:** All partners receive a 0.5% revenue share on Expensify Card transactions made by clients.
-This revenue share can be passed back to the client for an additional discount to offset their Expensify bill
+This revenue share can be passed back to the client for an additional discount to offset their Expensify bill.

 # Understanding the billing process